-- 8.115 It is a requirement for the award of the degree that one digital copy of a successful thesis be stored in the electronic repository of the Queen Mary Library.
-Students are required to sign a declaration relating to the availability of the thesis (the detailed declaration is given in Appendix 2). - 8.116 A candidate may apply to Queen Mary for restriction of access, for a period not normally exceeding 12-months, to their thesis and/or the abstract of the thesis on the grounds of commercial exploitation or patenting or other specified exceptional circumstances and in accordance with the procedure adopted by Queen Mary for consideration of such applications.
+- 8.126 Except for the ResM, it is a requirement for the award of the degree that one digital copy of a successful thesis be stored in the electronic repository of the Queen Mary Library.
+Students are required to sign a declaration relating to the availability of the thesis (the detailed declaration is given in Appendix 2). - 8.127 A candidate may apply to Queen Mary for restriction of access, for a period not normally exceeding 12months, to their thesis and/or the abstract of the thesis on the grounds of commercial exploitation or patenting or other specified exceptional circumstances and in accordance with the procedure adopted by Queen Mary for consideration of such applications.
 Restricted access may also be agreed by Queen Mary with the candidate's sponsoring organisation.
-This period may be extended beyond 12-months in exceptional circumstances and with the approval of Senate or its delegated authority.
+This period may be extended beyond 12- months in exceptional circumstances and with the approval of Senate or its delegated authority.